Marcello-Sega/pytim/docs/source/micelle.rst

    :width: 35%
    :align: center

-As this is not a planar interface, we will use the GITIM class to identify the atoms at the surface of the micelle.
+As this is not a planar interface, we will use the :class:`~pytim.gitim.GITIM` class to identify the atoms at the surface of the micelle.
 Our reference group for the surface analysis includes therefore all DPC molecules